IBMPredictiveAnalytics/SPSSINC_ROBUST_REGR/Readme.md

 # SPSSINC ROBUST REGR
-## Estimate a linear regression model by robust regression, usin
+## Estimate a linear regression model by robust regression, using an M estimator.
  This procedure estimates a linear regression model, robus  tly, using an M estimator.
 It uses the rlm function from the R MASS p  ackage.
 The procedure allows you to save both the residuals from the   regression and the estimated coefficients.

 ---